-Electrical appliances must comply with the Electrical Equipment (Safety) Regulations (2016).
-The Regulations apply to all electrical equipment new or second hand including domestic electrical appliances.
+Electrical appliances must comply with the Electrical Equipment (Safety) Regulations (1994).
+These Regulations apply to all electrical equipment new or second hand including domestic electrical appliances.
+The Regulations came into force on 1st January 1997.

 When providing portable appliances for tenants, the landlord should check that every appliance has a CE mark.
 It is also recommended that you should only provide appliances with additional safety marks e.g. the British Standard Guidance mark or the BEAB approved mark.